 On April 11, 2014, we filed a lawsuit against Cresta Technology in the United States District Court in the Western District of Texas, Austin Division, alleging infringement of United States Patent Nos.
 6,308,055, 6,965,761 and 7,353,011.
-We are seeking a permanent injunction stopping the sale of all allegedly infringing Cresta Technology products and an award of damages.
+On July 14, 2014, the Court dismissed the lawsuit without prejudice due to the lack of commercial activity by Cresta Technology in the Western District of Texas.
+On July 16, 2014, we refiled our claims for the '055, '761 and '011 patents in a lawsuit in the United States District Court in the Northern District of California.
+In addition, we added additional claims alleging infringement of United States Patent Nos.
+6,304,146, 6,137,372 and 6,233,441.
+We are seeking a permanent injunction stopping the sale of all allegedly infringing Cresta Technology products and an award of damages and attorney fees.